-'''

-KeyAgreeRecipientInfo ::= SEQUENCE {

-version CMSVersion, \operatorname{\mathsf{--}} always set to 3

-originator [0] EXPLICIT OriginatorIdentifierOrKey,

-ukm [1] EXPLICIT UserKeyingMaterial OPTIONAL,

-\verb"keyEncryptionAlgorithm" KeyEncryptionAlgorithm Identifier,

-recipientEncryptedKeys RecipientEncryptedKeys }

-OriginatorIdentifierOrKey ::= CHOICE {

-issuerAndSerialNumber IssuerAndSerialNumber,

-subjectKeyIdentifier [0] SubjectKeyIdentifier,

-originatorKey [1] OriginatorPublicKey }

-OriginatorPublicKey ::= SEQUENCE {

-algorithm Algorithm Identifier,

-publicKey BIT STRING }

-RecipientEncryptedKeys ::= SEQUENCE OF RecipientEncryptedKey

-RecipientEncryptedKey ::= SEQUENCE {

-rid KeyAgreeRecipientIdentifier,

-encryptedKey EncryptedKey }

-KeyAgreeRecipientIdentifier ::= CHOICE {

-issuerAndSerialNumber IssuerAndSerialNumber,

-rKeyId [0] IMPLICIT RecipientKeyIdentifier }

-RecipientKeyIdentifier ::= SEQUENCE {

-subjectKeyIdentifier SubjectKeyIdentifier,

-date GeneralizedTime OPTIONAL,

-other OtherKeyAttribute OPTIONAL }

-SubjectKeyIdentifier ::= OCTET STRING

-'''

-The fields of type KeyAgreeRecipientInfo have the following meanings:

-version is the syntax version number.
+KeyAgreeRecipientInfo ::= SEQUENCE { version CMSVersion, -- always set to 3 originator [0] EXPLICIT OriginatorIdentifierOrKey, ukm [1] EXPLICIT UserKeyingMaterial OPTIONAL, keyEncryptionAlgorithm KeyEncryptionAlgorithmIdentifier, recipientEncryptedKeys RecipientEncryptedKeys } OriginatorIdentifierOrKey ::= CHOICE { issuerAndSerialNumber IssuerAndSerialNumber, subjectKeyIdentifier [0] SubjectKeyIdentifier, originatorKey [1] OriginatorPublicKey } OriginatorPublicKey ::= SEQUENCE { algorithm AlgorithmIdentifier, publicKey BIT STRING } RecipientEncryptedKeys ::= SEQUENCE OF RecipientEncryptedKey RecipientEncryptedKey ::= SEQUENCE { rid KeyAgreeRecipientIdentifier, encryptedKey EncryptedKey } KeyAgreeRecipientIdentifier := CHOICE { issuerAndSerialNumber IssuerAndSerialNumber, rKeyId [0] IMPLICIT RecipientKeyIdentifier } RecipientKeyIdentifier ::= SEQUENCE { subjectKeyIdentifier SubjectKeyIdentifier, date GeneralizedTime OPTIONAL, other OtherKeyAttribute OPTIONAL } SubjectKeyIdentifier ::= OCTET STRING The fields of type KeyAgreeRecipientInfo have the following meanings: version is the syntax version number.
 It MUST always be 3.

 originator is a CHOICE with three alternatives specifying the sender's key agreement public key.
 The sender uses the corresponding private key and the recipient's public key to generate a pairwise key.
 The content-encryption key is encrypted in the pairwise key.
 The issuerAndSerialNumber alternative identifies the sender's certificate, and thereby the sender's public key, by the issuer's distinguished name and the certificate serial number.
-The subjectKeyIdentifier alternative identifies the sender's certificate, and thereby the sender's public key, by the X.509 subjectKeyIdentifier extension value.
+The subjectKeyIdentifier alternative identifies the sender's certificate, and thereby the sender's public key, by a key identifier.
+When an X.509 certificate is referenced, the key identifier matches the X.509 subjectKeyIdentifier extension value.
+When other certificate formats are referenced, the documents that specify the certificate format and their use with the CMS must include details on matching the key identifier to the appropriate certificate field.
 The originatorKey alternative includes the algorithm identifier and sender's key agreement public key.
 This alternative permits originator anonymity since the public key is not certified.
 Implementations MUST support all three alternatives for specifying the sender's public key.

 ukm is optional.
 With some key agreement algorithms, the sender provides a User Keying Material (UKM) to ensure that a different key is generated each time the same two parties generate a pairwise key.
-Implementations MUST support recipient processing of a KeyAgreeRecipientInfo SEQUENCE that includes a ukm field.
+Implementations MUST accept a KeyAgreeRecipientInfo SEQUENCE that includes a ukm field.
 Implementations that do not support key agreement algorithms that make use of UKMs MUST gracefully handle the presence of UKMs.

-keyEncryptionAlgorithm identifies the key-encryption algorithm, and any associated parameters, used to encrypt the content-encryption key with the key-encryption key.
+keyEncryptionAlgorithm identifies the key-encryption algorithm, and any associated parameters, used to encrypt the contentencryption key with the key-encryption key.
 The key-encryption process is described in Section 6.4.